fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 latter case one must furthermore decide if the two populations have the same variance or not and if the test is based on paired or independent observations.

 All these cases are considered in the function `t.test`.
 For the one sample case only a numeric vector has to be submitted and by default the hypothetical location is the origin.
 For the two sample case one can submit either two numeric vectors or a formula where the independent variable is a factor with two levels.
 In the two sample case the default setting assumes that the samples are independent and have different variances.

+The alternative of a test usually can be picked via the `alternative` option in the function call.

 ---